 The monitoring, assessment and evaluation of PSHEE and British Values and Citizenship is carried out in line with the School policies on reporting on the EYFS ELGs.
-However it is recognised that some aspects of PSHEE are difficult to monitor and can often only

 However it is recognised that some aspects of PSHEE are difficult to monitor and can often only be assessed through the changing attitudes displayed by the children.
 These developments are noted in child observations and may be commented on by the class teacher in written reports to parents.
 PSHEE can be assessed via: